Historic preservation

-United Kingdom

-According to a 2008 survey conducted by the National Heritage Training Group, the size of the built heritage conservation sector, and how its various specializations break down, is not known.

 History

 France

 The Basilica of Saint-Denis, which was among the first buildings to be registered by the conseil des bâtiments civils and subsequently among the first to be registered as a monument historique.

 In 1790, Aubin-Louis Millin submitted a report to the Constituent Assembly regarding the demolition of the Bastille, using the term "monument historique".
 The idea of preserving sites linked to the Ancien régime and earlier circulated as a result, and under impetus of Talleyrand, the Assembly, on the 13th of October, created the commission des monuments whose function was to "study the fate of monuments, arts, and sciences."
 The following year, Alexandre Lenoir was appointed to create the Musée des Monuments français, which opened in 1795 and exhibited fragments of architecture Lenoir had saved and salvaged from destruction over the previous years.
 The museum was ultimately closed during the Restoration by Louis XVIII, and its collection was returned to the original owners and their families.

 The vandalism and widespread destruction which accompanied the French Revolution had inspired several such responses, and the first known register of such buildings was an inventory of the castles begun by Louis XVI by the conseil des bâtiments civils, which was completed in 1795.
 Between 1804 and 1834, several archaeological societies were formed, notably the Société des antiquaires de France in 1804 (originally the Académie celtique), the Société française d'archéologie in 1834, and the Comité des travaux historiques et scientifiques also in 1834.